rescript-lang/bucklescript.github.io/docs/what-why.md

 ### Type Safety

-BuckleScript's type system offers three major benefits:
+BuckleScript's type system alone offers three major benefits:

 - **Strong type inference**.
-Almost the entire of the language can be inferred.
-This means that you don't have to tediously type out all the types manually.
+Almost the entirely of the language can be inferred.
+You don't have to tediously write all the types manually.
 Feel free to still type out some parts for readability!

 - **Sound type system**.
-"Sound" here means that the types guarantees that they are what they are, not just 90% of the time.
+"Sound" here means that the types _guarantee_ that they are what they are, not just 90% of the time.
 Once a BuckleScript project compiles, there are no runtime type errors. \*

 - **Expressive type features**.
 With well-thought-out features like [variants](https://reasonml.github.io/guide/language/variant), [modules](https://reasonml.github.io/guide/language/module) and even an opt-in [object system](https://reasonml.github.io/guide/language/object), the types guide you through your iteration process and don't block you from expressing what you need.

 The combination of these three highlights, along with other type system features, unlocks new workflow possibilities and is something existing gradual typing solutions for JavaScript don't offer.

-\* The exceptions are some deliberate FFI hooks you'd opt into.
+\* The exceptions are some deliberate, optional interoperability hooks.

 ### High Quality Dead Code Elimination